AndyycLee/the-winter/chapters/chapter2.md

 I closed my eyes, listening to the monotonous drip-drip of the span.

 And then I stood up.
 My legs were stiff from sitting, and the cold had worked into my joints.
-I walked toward the bridge, my shoes leaving crunchy imprints on the snowed path.
+Walking toward the bridge, my shoes left crunchy imprints on the snowed path.
 The concrete was slick, and I moved carefully at first, then less carefully.

 The crossing had a weathered metal railing, rust blooming in places.
 I kept one hand on it as I walked.
 I liked the piercingly cold texture, and snow gently fell in crisp flakes.